 A number of factors are known to increase the risk of developing macular degeneration.
 Some of these factors are within an individual’s control and can be modified through changes in behavior.

-The following factors may increase your risk for developing age–related macular degeneration:
+The following factors may increase your risk of developing age-related macular degeneration:

 The rate of macular degeneration in the population clearly increases with age.
 By age 75, the odds of having this condition are greater than 1 in 3.